YU88John/jenkins-ecr-ecs-devops/setup.md

 ```

 As soon as you pushed the text file to the `main` branch, it will trigger Jenkins to build the pipeline.
 This also triggers all the sequential events, finally deploying the application to AWS ECS cluster.

+Jenkins is also rich of other features, such as Scheduled based and remote triggers.
+You can test these features under `Build Triggers`.
+I will also try to develop a detailed documentation to test `Remote Triggers`, which is a very useful feature.

+***
+## Project Outcomes

 In this project, we learned how to build a Jenkins pipeline that got triggered by every push event to the `main` branch of the repository.
 We also learnt how important it is to ensure the quality of the code before deploying it to the production workloads. <br>